python-ldap/python-slapd/README.md

 # python-slapd
 Controls your OpenLDAP process in a pythonic way.
-Install with `pip install slapd`.

 ```
 pip install slapd